 Between the scenery, the wealth of outdoor recreation activities, the culture and reputation for friendliness and work ethic of the locals, recreational facilities in each community and the myriad of festivals and activities hosted by local clubs and organizations throughout each season, there is always something for visitors to explore or participate in.
 We whole-heartedly welcome everyone to come and experience the region for yourselves.
 The St. John Valley, as has been said by many who visit, is one of the best kept secrets in Maine for visiting and a true gem atop the Crown of Maine (Aroostook County).

 The region of the St. John Valley is quite vast.
 The St. John Valley Chamber of Commerce’s coverage area reaches the eastern and central end of that region.
-It includes the towns of Grand Isle, Madawaska, Frenchville, St. Agatha, Sinclair, and Van Buren.
+It includes the towns of Grand Isle, Madawaska, Frenchville, St. Agatha, St. David, Sinclair, Van Buren, and Cyr Plantation.